artur-ciocanu/launch.en/help/launch-reference/publishing/environments.md

 #### Synchronous deployment

-When the browser reads an embed code using synchronous deployment, it retrieves the [!DNL Platform Launch] library and executes it before continuing to load the page.
+When the browser reads an embed code using synchronous deployment, it retrieves the tag library and executes it before continuing to load the page.
 This is also how [Dynamic Tag Management (DTM)](https://experienceleague.adobe.com/docs/dtm/using/dtm-home.html) works.

 Synchronous embed codes consist of two `<script>` tags that must be placed within the HTML of your website.
 One `<script>` tag must be placed in the document `<head>`, while the other must be placed just before the closing `</body>` tag.